American Herald Tribune: Reporting

 One of AHT's most popular news articles was published in 2016, during the 2016 US presidential election, which baselessly said Fred Trump was a member of Ku Klux Klan.
 The article was widely shared in Facebook by various accounts.
 In 2019, one of the website's articles, authored by editor Tim King from Oregon, alleged that Frederick Trump was a "pimp and tax evader".
 It was circulated on the internet and was fact-checked by Lead Stories as fake news.
 The Guardian estimated the article was shared almost 30 million times.

 One of the website's articles written by its founder Anthony Hall in September 2016, titled "9/11 and the Zionist Question", claimed the 9/11 attacks were actually conducted by "Israel First neoconservatives" to "demonize Muslims".
 He also wrote articles about COVID-19 and justified the phrase "Death to America" in one of the site's first articles.

 In November 2016, MintPress News republished one of the website's misleading stories, which falsely reported the annual Arba'in pilgrimage in Iraq as a "march against ISIS" that had caused a "media blackout".

-Editor Tim King said in an interview with CNN the website paid him "a couple of hundred dollars" per article and that Iran is "misunderstood" in the US.
+Editor Tim King said in an interview with CNN that the website paid him "a couple of hundred dollars" per article and that Iran is "misunderstood" in the US.
 CNN noted that AHT sometimes republished articles from other outlets without permission and listed authors of the articles as its editors, making it look like various trusted American journalists contributed to the website.
-Scoop News piece about the website, written by its former editor Eric Zuesse, said it published speculative news about "hot topics", like origins of COVID-19 and described the website as a "good repository of news and analysis" that had been "silenced by the US regime".
+A Scoop News piece about the website, written by its former editor Eric Zuesse, said it published speculative news about "hot topics", such as the origins of COVID-19, and described the website as a "good repository of news and analysis" that had been "silenced by the US regime".
 He also said that before the website was shut down, it published "thousands" of articles, with 2,333 of them being archived in Wayback Machine.

-Writer Vanessa Beeley reportedly wrote for the website and authored 44 articles, some of which talked about Mossad's connections to Jeffrey Epstein and Emmanuel Macron's "totalitarian policies".
-17 of Beeley's articles were republished in other outlets, like The Grayzone, MintPress News and Common Dreams.
-In 2024, the Washington Free Beacon reported that multiple editors of news website Palestine Chronicle contributed to the American Herald Tribune, including its founder Ramzy Baroud.
+Vanessa Beeley reportedly wrote for the website and authored 44 articles, some of which talked about Mossad's connections to Jeffrey Epstein and Emmanuel Macron’s "totalitarian policies".
+17 of Beeley's articles were republished in other outlets, such as The Grayzone, MintPress News and Common Dreams.

+In 2024, The Washington Free Beacon reported that multiple editors of the website Palestine Chronicle had contributed to the American Herald Tribune, including its founder Ramzy Baroud.